HorizenLabs/zkVerify/e2e-tests/README.md

 ### Prerequisites

-All tests are executed by running actual `zkVerify` nodes, so an instance of the `nh-node` executable must be present on the target system.
+All tests are executed by running actual `zkVerify` nodes, so an instance of the `zkv-node` executable must be present on the target system.
 This can be obtained by compiling this repository, as the test runner script looks for the compiled binary in the `target/debug/` or `target/release/` directories.
 Optionally, it is possible to download the pre-compiled binary from our official `zkVerify` repository, and copy that in the `e2e-tests/bin` directory.

 The test runner script also automatically downloads the `zombienet` executable from the official GitHub repo: <https://github.com/paritytech/zombienet/releases> and places that in the `e2e-tests/bin` as well.